fbacchella/SimpleProvider/README.md

 The line `type:password=file` gives the path to a key store with an optional password.
 `default` loads the default keystores for this JVM.
-`system` try to identify the default key store for this system (`KeychainStore` or `Windows-MY`)
+`system` try to identify the default key store for this system (`KeychainStore` or `Windows-ROOT`)

 It adds the support for the type `pem` that allows to store PEM encoded certificates chain or individual certificate.

-Providers settings take either a class name or try to load all providers declared as a service (see http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html)
+Providers settings take either a class name or try to load all providers declared as a service (see http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).

+It uses internally some properties so the command line argument and security properties for those are ignore.

+It sets the following properties:

+ * javax.net.ssl.trustStoreType
+ * javax.net.ssl.keyStoreType
+ * javax.net.ssl.trustStore
+ * javax.net.ssl.keyStore

+And the the following security property:

+ * keystore.type